MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-permissions-filtering-for-content-search.md

    **DocumentLink_**_SearchableSiteProperty_

    The path (URL) of a specific folder on a SharePoint or OneDrive site.
-If you use this property, be sure to search the site where the specified folder is located in.
+If you use this property, be sure to search the site in which the specified folder is located.
 We recommend using this property instead of the Site and Path properties.

    To return items located in subfolders of the folder that you specify for the documentlink property, you have to add /* to the URL of the specified folder; `documentlink: "https://contoso.sharepoint.com/Shared Documents/*"`